 If you’ve never installed a new font before, then you are in luck because I have installed SO MANY and on both a mac and PC.
 The steps are slightly different although not by much, for each operating system.
 For a look at where I purchase the majority of my fonts, check out this post on the best resources for fonts and graphics.
 Also, you may want to brush up on the different font styles before you start going crazy with new fonts!

 Before we start, let me explain one little detail to you.
 There are two types of font files; .ttf and .otf.
 The .ttf extension stands for true type format and the .otf is for open type format.
 Generally speaking .otf format has more bells and whistles when it comes to extra glyphs, characters, and overall design.
 The extras within this format are usable within the Adobe Creative Cloud suite.
 If you just plan to use your downloaded fonts in a word processor or basic design program then stick with .ttf.
-It’s also important to note that you can only have one type of font file installed.
+It’s also important to note that you can only have one type of font file installed per font.